Third-party food delivery services once again under fire in Albany County

 ALBANY, N.Y.
-(NEWS10) — Third-party food delivery services are once again under fire in Albany County as restaurants claim they are still being charged more than the 15 percent cap issued under a county executive order.
+(NEWS10) — Third-party food delivery services are once again under fire in Albany County as restaurants claim they are still being charged more than the 15% cap issued under a county executive order.

 “If we didn’t need every dime and every order we can get, we’d drop GrubHub in a heartbeat,” said Savoy Taproom Owner Jason Pierce.